andrademichael/leap-year/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with leap-year.
+    You should have received a copy of the GNU General Public License along with the Leap-Year Detectomatic.
 If not, see <http://www.gnu.org/licenses/>.

 Copyright (c) 2016 **_Michael Andrade_**